-- Preview Email Newsletter

 WASHINGTON, July 11 -- WildEarth Guardians has submitted a public comment letter opposing the U.S. Fish and Wildlife Service's (FWS) proposal to delist the Gila chub from the Endangered Species list.
 The organization asserts that the recent claims questioning the Gila chub's taxonomic validity lack scientific consensus and caution against premature actions that could threaten this unique species.

-"Until clear and broadly accepted taxonomic resolutions are reached, protections must remain in pla more ST
+"Until clear and broadly accepted taxonomic resolutions are reached, protections must remain in place to ensure the survival of the Gila chub," state more ST

 Williamson County Conservation Foundation Urges U.S. Fish and Wildlife Service to Streamline Endangered Species Permitting Process (10)